MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 ## Debug your Teams app locally using Visual Studio

-Teams Toolkit helps you to debug and preview your Microsoft Teams app locally.
 Visual Studio allows you to debug tabs, bots, and message extensions.
 You can debug your app locally in Visual Studio using Teams Toolkit by performing:

-### Set up dev tunnel (Only for Bot and Message Extension app)
+### Set up dev tunnel (Only for bot and message extension)

-In the debug dropdown menu, select **Dev Tunnels** > **Create a Tunnel...**.
-Select **Access** to Public or select an existing **PublicDevTunnel**.
+In the debug dropdown menu:

+1. Select **Dev Tunnels**.

+1. If you have already have an existing dev tunnel, select the existing tunnel from the list.
+For example, in the following image **PublicDevTunnel** is an existing dev tunnel.

    :::image type="content" source="../assets/images/teams-toolkit-v2/teams-toolkit-v5/vs-devtunnel.png" alt-text="Screenshot shows the dev tunnel for debug option.":::

+1. If you haven't already created a tunnel, select **Create a Tunnel...**.
+A new window appears.
+1. Enter the name of the dev tunnel and under **Access** select **Public** from the dropdown.1.
+Select **OK**.

 ### Set up your Teams Toolkit

-Perform the following steps using the Teams Toolkit to debug your app after you create a project:
+To debug your app after you create a project, perform the following steps:

 1. Right-click on your project.
 1. Select **Teams Toolkit** > **Prepare Teams App Dependencies**.